OpenNewsLabs/r-workshop-ire/README.md

 ## Links to install R and RStudio

 * [R](https://www.r-project.org/): website for the R software
-* [RStudio](https://www.rstudio.com/): website for R Studio, a powerful graphical user interface for R
+* [RStudio](https://www.rstudio.com/): website for RStudio, a powerful graphical user interface for R

 ## How to use these files